-13 IMF, Benin, Poverty Reduction Strategy Paper 2011 - 2015, (see document "Benin Poverty Reduction Strategy Paper 2011 - 2015" Page 28)
+$^{^{13}}$ IMF, Benin, Poverty Reduction Strategy Paper 2011 - 2015, (see document "Benin Poverty Reduction Strategy Paper 2011 - 2015" Page 28)

-Benin.
+It is in this global context that Eco-Bénin in collaboration with ADG, ANAF Benin and CO2logic initiated the "Women, Soils and Energy" or in French "Femmes, Sols et Energie" (FSE) project.
+In general, the objective of this project is to contribute to a sustainable valuation of natural resources and adapted to climate change by the rural populations of Benin.
 Specifically, it is expected that rural women in 3 municipalities of Atacora and Donga, Benin, will become agents of change, facilitating the adoption of sustainable agricultural and energy practices in smallholder families.

 In a perspective of sustainability, just like previous projects of the NGO Eco-Benin, it is foreseen to register the FSE project as the voluntary project activity under Program of Activities GS2489 "Efficient cookstoves in Benin and Togo".
-The project aims to extend the Wanrou efficient cookstoves to more than 3000 households in the municipalities of Boukoumbé, Copargo and Natitingou.
+The project aims to extend the Wanrou efficient cookstoves to more than 3000 households in the municipalities of Boukombe, Copargo and Natitingou.
 Only activities related to the efficient cookstoves will generate carbon credits.

 The Wanrou efficient cookstoves represent an accessible solution to improve the energy efficiency of cooking and limit the overconsumption of wood-energy, and will gradually replace the traditional three stones cookstoves.
 By reducing the consumption of non-renewable biomass, the Wanrou efficient cookstoves will also contribute to the reduction of greenhouse gas emissions while preserving forests, ecosystems and biodiversity.
 These efficient cookstoves are a solution currently deployed in the region by Eco-Benin to combat energy poverty and use the potential for the generation of carbon credits.
-The use of the Wanrou efficient cookstoves with smoke exhaust chimneys also reduces the number of cases of respiratory diseases, reduces the time spent by women and children to collect firewood, and creates local jobs through the construction of the Wanrou efficient cookstoves.
+The use of the Wanrou efficient cookstoves with smoke exhaust chimneys also reduces the number of cases of respiratory diseases, reduces the time spent by women and children to collect firewood, and creates local jobs through the construction of the Wanrou efficient coosktoves.